Scope

 dplyr::select(sex, Revised_QUICKI, TyG_inv, VAI_inv, LAP_inv) %>%

-slice_head(n = 5)Missing data and extremes
+slice_head(n = 5)Missing data handling

 demo <- sim_small[1:6, c("G0", "I0", "TG", "HDL_c", "FFA", "waist", "BMI")]